DNL-Z/contact-book-app/README.md

    npm run dev
    ```

-Open [http://localhost:5173/](http://localhost:5173/) with your browser to see the result.
+Open [http://localhost:5173/](http://localhost:5173/) with your browser to see the Application. <br>
+Open [http://localhost:3004/](http://localhost:3004/) with your browser to see the JSON-Server.

 ---